microsoft/playwright/docs/src/handles.md

 arg.put("newElement", 2);
 page.evaluate("arg => arg.myArray.add(arg.newElement)", arg);

-// Release the object when it"s no longer needed. myArrayHandle.dispose();
+// Release the object when it is no longer needed. myArrayHandle.dispose();
 ```